sarbal/BINF_tut/lessons/python_basics.md

 ```

-## Test yourself!
+# Q4: Test yourself!
-1. Create a dictionary for gene expression of multiple genes for multiple samples.
-Call it gene_exp_dict.
-2. Populate the dictionary with at least 10 genes for 5 samples.
-3. Write the code to get the gene expression for the 4th gene, 2nd sample.
+### In your jupyter notebook, create new chunk for this question.
+Create a dictionary for gene expression of multiple genes for multiple samples.
+Call it `gene_exp_dict`.
+Populate the dictionary with at least 10 genes for 5 samples.
+Then, write the code to get the gene expression for the 4th gene, 2nd sample.

 [Solutions next week]